 * Develop an emergency communication plan

 Make sure that all family members know what to do.
 Teach family members how and when to turn off gas, electricity, and water.
 Teach children how and when to call police or fire department and which radio station to tune to for emergency information.
+Having services similar to Trilink (https://trilink.pro) after the event could prove invaluable when reconstructing your family home if it has taken serious damage from the elements.
 In case family members are separated from one another during a disaster (a real possibility during the day when adults are at work and children are at school), have a plan for getting back together.

 Hurricane Watches and Warnings

 A hurricane watch is issued when there is a threat of hurricane conditions within 24-36 hours.
 A hurricane warning is issued when hurricane conditions (winds of 74 miles per hour or greater, or dangerously high water and rough seas) are expected in 24 hours or less.